Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Asymptotic Efficiency and Convergence Rate of Posterior Prediction

 which is called \emph{asymptotic efficiency in linear prediction}.
-The first convergence shows that for the BLUP \eqref{eq:BLUP}, the prediction MSEs are almost the same under either the incorrect Gaussian measure $P_{(\sigma^2,\alpha)}$ or the true Gaussian measure $P_{(\sigma_0^2,\alpha_0)}$.
-The second convergence shows that the prediction MSEs obtained from the incorrect model $\gp(0,\sigma^2 K_{\alpha,\nu})$ is asymptotically equal to the optimal prediction MSE from the true model $\gp(0,\sigma_0^2 K_{\alpha_0,\nu})$.
+The first convergence shows that for the BLUP \eqref{eq:BLUP}, the predictive MSEs are almost the same under either the incorrect Gaussian measure $P_{(\sigma^2,\alpha)}$ or the true Gaussian measure $P_{(\sigma_0^2,\alpha_0)}$.
+The second convergence shows that the predictive MSEs obtained from the incorrect model $\gp(0,\sigma^2 K_{\alpha,\nu})$ is asymptotically equal to the optimal predictive MSE from the true model $\gp(0,\sigma_0^2 K_{\alpha_0,\nu})$.